 Thinking about visiting Italy over the Christmas holidays?

-So what should you expect when celebrating Christmas in Italy?
-Natale, or Christmas, is full of lights, markets and nativity scenes.
+Christmas, or Natale in Italian, is full of lights, outdoor markets and nativity scenes.

 Not able to be in Italy this December?
 Why not have New Years Eve Italian Style?
 I explain all about it here.

 This is the day I, and many others in Italy, give the house an extra good clean and drag out all the Christmas decorations.
-Since everyone has the day off, the tradition is to clean the house and then decorate for Christmas.
 My mother-in-law has a tree she decorates, but I make do by decorating my many houseplants with garlands and decorations.

 The feast day of Saint Lucy, or in Italian Santa Lucia (283–304).
 She was made famous by the Swedes but called Syracuse, Sicily home.
 The story goes that a disappointed suitor reported her as a Christian.
-A crime, she was executed for this in Syracuse, Sicily in 304 AD.
+Being a Christian was a crime and she was executed for this in Syracuse, Sicily in 304 AD.

 Her feast day once coincided with the Winter Solstice before calender reforms, the shortest day of the year.
 So it became a festival of light returning.
 Even her name, the root luc means light.